Upgrading to a Newer Version

 save the <address> part (which can look like tcp://<IP address>:<port>, for example: tcp://10.20.30.40:1234).
 In addition, it is recommended that you save the server certificate file.

-Upgrading Version 9.0 and Higher
+Upgrading Version 9.0 and Newer

-Installing Universal Package for an Upgrade
+Installing Universal Package as an Upgrade

 Upgrading from the Repository